YuhuaZhang1995/ATACseq_pipeline/README.md

 - **Alignment**

 This step will generate the aligned .bam files as well as a metaCloudbamfiles which will be used for the filtering.
+The .bam files will be stored in the pathway either specified by the user or by default the current disrctory.
+The metaCouldbamfiles will be stored in the same pathway as the config file for gotcloud.

 `--trimmed_file`: Pathway to the trimmed files, end with Run_XXX, no '/' included at the end; the program will search for '/elder' folder and find the sequence data;

 `--out_conf`: Directory to store config and index files that would be used by gotcloud;

-`--out_bam`: Directory to store the output bam files;
+`--out_bam`: Directory to store the output bam files.
+A new directory named as _BatchXX_RunXXXX_ will be created to store the generated .bam files;

 `--batch`: The batch number, e.g. **_--batch 14_**;